 We live far away.
 Do parents have to attend the awards luncheon?

 Many parents attend because they want to see what their children have done during the week.
 Also, most of the students do not drive and need a ride home.
 Parents are not required to attend, however, if you believe you are going to receive an award it is nice to have them there for support.

-You must complete your online application by 11:59 p.m. on March 18.
-Please be aware that the application requires you to upload your high school transcript.
-DO NOT wait until the last minute to complete your application.
+You must complete your online application by 11:59 p.m. on March 31st.
 The application period may close early if registration fills up before the deadline.

 Can I thank the donor or donors who provided my scholarship funding?

 Yes!
 And you should.
-Contributions from generous donors are what make our great E-State program possible.
-Students have the opportunity on the closing day of E-State to write thank you cards to the Donors.
-The college of Engineering makes sure that the donors receive these thank you notes from the E-State students.
+Contributions from generous donors are what make our great Engineering State program possible.
+Students have the opportunity on the closing day of Engineering State to write thank you cards to the Donors.
+The college of engineering makes sure that the donors receive these thank you notes from the Engineering State students.

-I have applied for E-State and not heard whether or not I am accepted, what now?
+I have applied for Engineering State and not heard whether or not I am accepted, what now?

-As E-State Participants, do we have to stay in the dorms?
+As Engineering State Participants, do we have to stay in the dorms?